IT Marketing Services

-To wrap it all up, what is brand development and why is it important?
+To wrap it all up, what is a brand development and why is it important?

 Your brand is your company's personality.
 It's the colors you use, the content you create, and your presence both offline and online.
-Apple's brand value is worth $234.2 million because they know how to verbalize, visualize, and vocalize their company.
-Marketing and advertising in the technology industry involves careful planning if you want to beat the competition and allow your business to thrive.
+Apple's brand value is worth $234.2 million because they know how to verbalize, visualize, and vocalize its company.
+Marketing and advertising in the technology industry involve careful planning if you want to beat the competition and allow your business to thrive.

 At MarketDesign, we're all about helping you nail your brand development strategy because everything you do, say, and stand for is impacted by, and built from, your brand.
 Feel free to get in touch if you'd like to talk through your current season in business and where and how to amplify your voice and move your IT company forward.

 According to GlobalWebIndex, 54% use social media to research products.
 In 2020, the number of new users joining social...

 Are you deciding if a digital marketing strategy is right for your IT business, or perhaps just not sure what it should...

 Did you know that the Software as a Service industry hit $100 billion annually in 2019?
 This is a growing and very...